5 Tax Savings Tips Every Individual Can Implement Before Year-End 2022

 - Learn more about the specifics of setting up a HSA account here.

-- The dependent care credit has been significantly expanded for 2021.
-In previous years the maximum amount you could claim for multiple children was $6,000.
-Under the new law, you will be able to claim $8,000 for one dependent and up to $16,000 in child care expenses for multiple children.
-To qualify, you must have earned income.
+- The dependent care credit maximum amount you could claim for 2022 for multiple children is $6,000.
+To qualify, you and your spouse must have earned income.

 4. Bunching itemized deductions in one year that would otherwise be spread over multiple years.

-- As a result of the increase in the standard deduction, (25,100 for MFJ 2021) some taxpayers are no longer getting a benefit for itemizing their deductions.
+- As a result of the increase in the standard deduction, $25,900 for Married Filing Joint 2022, some taxpayers are no longer getting a benefit for itemizing their deductions.
 However, before you just take the standard deduction, it may be worth your time to do a little math to see if bunching itemized deductions - basically itemizing every other year - could save you money over the long term.

-- The law now allows taxpayers to apply up to 100% of their AGI, for calendar-year 2021 qualified contributions.
+- The law now allows taxpayers to apply up to 60% of their AGI for calendar-year 2022 qualified contributions.
 There are multiple options for you to designate money for charity before year-end without fully relinquishing control of where the charity will be distributed to.

 - Here is a quick summary.